Thewsthews/Login-Form/README.md

-# Login-Form
-# Simple Login & Dashboard Application
+# Simple Login & Dashboard Application 📝

 ## Overview
 This is a simple front-end application that demonstrates a login system with form validation, a responsive dashboard, a todo list, and responsive card layouts.
 The application is built using vanilla HTML, CSS, and JavaScript without any external dependencies.